 301 North Baldwin Ave.

 Beautiful and historic Lacy Park is home to several varieties of deciduous trees, spanning over 30 acres of lush beauty.
 An afternoon stroll around its mile-long walking path is sure to foster that fall feeling in the whole family so make sure to have a thermos of hot cocoa on stand-by for an after-walk treat.
 Bring bikes, trikes, scooters and roller-skates as the path is perfect for all things with wheels (and fur—take your four-legged friends for a leashed romp around the very dog-friendly grounds).
-Your tiny foliage followers will love the super expansive playground and you will love the array of color splashed across the trees come late Oct. and early Nov.
+Your tiny foliage followers will love the freedom to roam and you will love the array of color splashed across the trees come late Oct. and early Nov.

-Know Before You Go: While this park is free for all during the week, on weekends those who don’t live in San Marino must pay a $4 entrance fee.
+Know Before You Go: While this park is free for all during the week, on weekends those who don’t live in San Marino must pay a $5 entrance fee.

 1485 Virginia Rd.